-I am a masters level (MA) Registered Associate Marriage and Family Therapist and graduate of the California School of Professional Psychology, class of 2013.
-Core values I have integrated from my background, experiences, personal and professional relationships and training, have prepared me to support many issues.
-Some of these issues are: existential periods of reorientation, co-dependence, boundary work, sexual abuse offenders and victims, anxiety spectrum disorders, including complete dissociative disorders and suicidal behavior.
-I help others with role and performance anxieties, self harm, existential issues and various forms of depression, ADD/ADHD for children and adults, addiction and spirituality issues or crises of faith/reason.
-I serve non-religious clients with a secular humanist approach.
+Jason Briggs, M.A., LMFT, is a masters-level Registered Associate Marriage and Family Therapist and graduate of the California School of Professional Psychology, class of 2013.
+Core values he has integrated from his background, experiences, personal and professional relationships and training, have prepared Jason to support many issues.
+These issues include: existential periods of reorientation, co-dependence, boundary work, sexual abuse offenders and victims, anxiety spectrum disorders, including complete dissociative disorders and suicidal behavior.
+Jason helps others with role and performance anxieties, self harm, existential issues and various forms of depression, ADD/ADHD for children and adults, addiction and spirituality issues or crises of faith/reason.
+He serves non-religious clients with a secular humanist approach.

-Models of therapy I use are: Experiential Therapy, EMDR Therapy, Emotionally Focused Therapy, Gottman research, Boundaries/Family Systems Theory, Psycho-dynamic Theory, Choice Theory.
-MRI Communication Research and Common Factors research also inform my practice.
+Models of therapy Jason uses are: Experiential Therapy, EMDR Therapy, Emotionally Focused Therapy, Gottman research, Boundaries/Family Systems Theory, Psycho-dynamic Theory, Choice Theory.
+MRI Communication Research and Common Factors research also inform his practice.

-My human services work began as volunteer in a traditional Okinawan Karate dojo, as both a student and teacher.
-Exposure to eastern principles and western psychological concepts in my family of origin, prepared me for a study of Isshin-Ryu and a intimate inquiry in martial arts, which led to my my eventual curiosity in the healing arts.
-In the winter of 1995, I attended the Phillip School of Massage in Nevada City, to become a Certified Massage Therapist (CMT).
-The philosophy of the schools founder, Judy Phillips and her curricula, proved to be a powerful role model that would impact my life forever.
-She emphasized exploring intention and integrating mindfulness movement with mind/emotion/sensation, all within the crucible of this group learning and somatic based educational process.
-My exploration of the martial arts and massage, reflects a period of integrating intentional practice, employing the purpose for my hands to heal not harm.
+Jason’s human services work began as volunteer in a traditional Okinawan Karate dojo, as both a student and teacher.
+Exposure to Eastern principles and Western psychological concepts in his family of origin, prepared him for a study of Isshin-Ryu and a intimate inquiry in martial arts, which led to his eventual curiosity in the healing arts.
+In the winter of 1995, Jason attended the Phillip School of Massage in Nevada City, to become a Certified Massage Therapist (CMT).
+The philosophy of the schools founder, Judy Phillips and her curricula, proved to be a powerful role model that would impact Jason’s life forever.
+She emphasized exploring intention and integrating mindfulness movement with mind/emotion/sensation, all within the crucible of this group learning and somatic-based educational process.
+Jason’s exploration of the martial arts and massage, reflects a period of integrating intentional practice, employing the purpose for his hands to heal not harm.

-Continuing exploration of the mind/body connection at Sierra Therapy and Hand Rehabilitation (STHR) in Auburn, I began a process of examining the impact my own unhealed/healed attitudes had on the quality of my service to others, using the philosophy and tools of attitudinal healing.
-Outside STHR, I attended a psycho-spiritual educational/experiential group process.
-Creating emotional safety in this educational group process, extended a sense of safety to those I was honored to serve at STHR.
+Continuing exploration of the mind/body connection at Sierra Therapy and Hand Rehabilitation (STHR) in Auburn, Jason began a process of examining the impact his own unhealed/healed attitudes had on the quality of his service to others, using the philosophy and tools of attitudinal healing.
+Outside STHR, he attended a psycho-spiritual educational/experiential group process.
+Creating emotional safety in this educational group process, extended a sense of safety to those he was honored to serve at STHR.

-Later as a social worker I became connected to my clients, serving in their communities, homes, schools, hospitals and even jail.
-After a period of service in a variety of social work organizations I began to see my clients in the context of their lives.
-My experiences in volunteer and service organizations, coupled with my graduate studies and practicum, helped me to organize my service and support philosophy around a variety of issues.
+Later as a social worker Jason became connected to his clients, serving in their communities, homes, schools, hospitals and even jail.
+After a period of service in a variety of social work organizations, he began to see his clients in the context of their lives.
+Jason’s experiences in volunteer and service organizations, coupled with his graduate studies and practicum, helped him to organize his service and support philosophy around a variety of issues.

-Some interests I have are playing soccer, both co-ed and non-coed.
-Spending time with family.
-I play the Irish bagpipes and penny whistle and busk at the farmers market.
-I enjoy dog training and canine studies, using the principles of evolutionary companionship and validating the age old emotive bonds found in the human-canine relationship.
+Some of Jason’s interests include playing soccer (both co-ed and non-coed), spending time with family, playing the Irish bagpipes and penny whistle, and busking at the farmers market.
+He also enjoys dog training and canine studies, using the principles of evolutionary companionship and validating the age old emotive bonds found in the human-canine relationship.